paujar/FFF_deblur/README.md

 # 🎯 FocusFrameFinder: Your AI-Powered Image Sequence Lifesaver! 📷💥

+🔥 🔥 This is side fork of the original with argument support.
+Magic! 🔥 🔥

 🔥 Welcome aboard!
 You've stumbled upon the **_FocusFrameFinder_** - your one-stop Python sidekick to conquer the world of blurry images in your sequences.
 Whether you're on a mission to generate top-notch Neural Radiance Fields (NeRFs) 🌌, creating eye-popping 3D models 🏞 from 2D images, or just decluttering your image library 🗃, we got your back!